Thurrock Council: Financial difficulties

 In 2020, it emerged that the council had borrowed £420 million to buy into the solar power market, eventually rising to a total investment of £655 million.
 One of the companies in which the council had invested, Toucan Energy, went into administration on 11 November 2022.
 Businessman Liam Kavanagh is accused of cheating the council out of as much as £130 million in relation to the deals.
 Thurrock also made a £94 million loan to the Just Loans Group plc, a business lender which went bankrupt in June 2022.

 On 2 September 2022, the Secretary of State for Levelling Up, Housing and Communities intervened in the running of Thurrock Council, passing financial control of the council to Essex County Council, as well as ordering a Best Value Inspection, in response to concerns about the council's level of financial risk and debt.
 The council's financial exposure arises from loans of more than a billion pounds used to fund commercial investments.
 Council leader Rob Gledhill resigned on 2 September 2022, the day the government intervention was announced.

 On 29 November 2022, Thurrock Council admitted that in that financial year it had a near £500 million budget deficit, mostly from failed investments.
 It asked for emergency financial assistance from the government.
 On 19 December 2022 the council issued a Section 114 notice barring any new expenditure, being the local authority equivalent of declaring bankruptcy.
 In March 2023 the government appointed a new managing director for the council, Dave Smith.

 Governance

 As a unitary authority, Thurrock Council provides all local government services, albeit with oversight of the council's finances from Essex County Council since the government intervention in September 2022.
 There are no civil parishes in the borough, which is an unparished area.

 Political control

-The council has been under Labour majority control since the 2024 election.
+The council has been under Reform majority control since the 2026 election.

 Political control of the council since the 1974 reforms has been as follows: